Leaf-Agriculture/docs/docs/sharedata.md

 :::

 #### 3 - Access
-At the end of these steps, the Api Owner B will be able to visualize the fields and/or operations from the shared Leaf user, using the already existing field/operations endpoints, like [this][9].
+At the end of these steps, the API Owner B will be able to visualize the fields and/or operations from the shared Leaf user, using the already existing field/operations endpoints, like [this one][9].
 <img alt="Sharing result" width="50%" src={useBaseUrl('img/sharing_result.png')} />